Lleyton Hewitt: 2014: 30th career title, 600 wins, top 40

-Hewitt played at the BNP Paribas Open where he defeated Matthew Ebden 7–6(7–2), 3–6, 6–3.
-He then lost to Kevin Anderson 6–7(5–7), 4–6.
-Hewitt then played at the Sony Open Tennis where he defeated Robin Haase in the Round of 128, 3–6, 6–3, 6–3.
-He then subsequently lost to No. 1 Rafael Nadal.
+Hewitt played at the BNP Paribas Open where he lost in round two to Kevin Anderson.
+Hewitt then played at the Sony Open Tennis where he lost in round two to No. 1 Rafael Nadal.
 Hewitt then played at the U.S. Men's Clay Court Championships where he lost in Round of 16 to Sam Querrey.

-Hewitt suffered three consecutive first round losses at the BMW Open by FWU AG to Albert Ramos-Vinolas 7–6(6), 1–6, 0–6, Mutua Madrid Open to Santiago Giraldo 5–7, 6–4, 2–6 and at the French Open Roland Garros to Carlos Berlocq 6–3, 2–6, 1–6, 4–6.
+Hewitt suffered three consecutive first round losses at the BMW Open by FWU AG to Albert Ramos Viñolas, Mutua Madrid Open to Santiago Giraldo and at the French Open Roland Garros to Carlos Berlocq in four sets.
 This ended Hewitt's clay court season.

-At the Aegon Championships, Hewitt won in the first round against Daniel Gimeno-Traver in straight sets before losing to Feliciano Lopez in straight sets 3–6, 4–6.
-Following this tournament, Hewitt played at Wimbledon where he won in the first round against Michal Przysiezny, 6–2, 6–7 (14–16), 6–1, 6–4 before losing in the second round in five sets to Jerzy Janowicz, 5–7, 4–6, 7–6(7), 6–4, 3–6.
+At the Aegon Championships, Hewitt lost in the second round to Feliciano López in straight sets.
+Hewitt played at Wimbledon where he lost in the second round in five sets to Jerzy Janowicz.

-He next competed at the Newport Hall of Fame Tennis Championships where he was seeded third.
-Hewitt advanced to the final for the third consecutive year where he would face Ivo Karlovic.
-Hewitt slayed his Newport demons and defeated the big serving Croat in three sets: 6–3, 6–7(4), 7–6(3).
+At the Newport Hall of Fame Tennis Championships Hewitt advanced to the final for the third consecutive year where he beat Ivo Karlović in three sets.
 It was his 30th career singles title.
 Hewitt went on to win the doubles title with countryman Chris Guccione later that same day.

-On 10 August 2014, Hewitt defeated Austria's Jürgen Melzer in three sets (3–6, 6–4, 6–4) at the Cincinnati Masters to reach 610 wins on the ATP Tour.
+Hewitt defeated Austria's Jürgen Melzer in three sets at the Cincinnati Masters to reach 610 wins on the ATP Tour.
 That enabled him to rise to number 19 on the all-time wins list, topping Björn Borg and Yevgeny Kafelnikov in the process.